Cultured Guru Logo

 Fermented Gingerbread

-The order you mix the ingredients is what determines the texture of the cookie.
-Simply follow the directions in the recipe card to incorporate sourdough starter into these cookies while maintaining a quality cookie texture.
+The order in which you mix the ingredients determines the texture of the cookie.
+Follow the directions in the recipe card to incorporate sourdough starter into these cookies while maintaining a quality cookie texture.

 Soft Fermented Gingerbread Cookies

-For this recipe you will ferment the cookie dough in the fridge overnight for 12 hours, developing the flavors in the gingerbread and making the cookies easier to digest.
+For this recipe, you will ferment the cookie dough in the fridge overnight (12 hours) to develop the gingerbread’s flavors and make the cookies easier to digest.

-Once you get the cookie dough all mixed, simply cover the cookie dough and stick it in the fridge for up to 24 hours before you scoop it into balls and bake (or freeze).
+Once you’ve mixed the cookie dough, cover it and stick it in the fridge for up to 24 hours before you scoop it into balls and bake (or freeze).

 Sourdough Gingerbread Cookies

-I’m sure some people will be curious if you can use discard in these gingerbread cookies.
-Yes, you can.
+I’m sure some people will be curious if you can use sourdough discard instead of active starter in these gingerbread cookies.
+Yes, you can!

 You can use discard straight from the fridge, or you can use an active bubbly starter in this recipe.
 Some cookies are considered “sourdough discard” cookies because you use sourdough starter in the recipe, but we don’t use it for rising, and it is not necessary for the baking process.
 So the starter is considered “discarded” into the recipe.

-In this recipe we are using the starter to ferment the ingredients in the dough.
-Therefore, I use a stirred-down active, bubbly sourdough starter in all of my sourdough cookie recipes.
+In this recipe, we are using the starter to ferment the ingredients in the dough.
+Therefore, I use a stirred-down active, bubbly sourdough starter in all of my sourdough cookie recipes. (see directions below on how to make a gingerbread sourdough starter!)

 You can use flat sourdough discard from the fridge if you prefer, but the cookie dough might not ferment as well.